securefederatedai/openfl/openfl-tutorials/interactive_api/HPU/PyTorch_Kvasir_UNet/README.md

 ```

-if not install it using:
+if not, then install it using:

 ```
 pip install openfl